 I then reach my destination.
 At this point, my nerves are like razor blades as I wait to see if assistance is being provided for me to disembark.
 Will I be continuing my journey to an unknown destination?
 Or will I fall on the mercy of an unsuspecting passenger who is trying to wave down assistance on the platform?

-- As a disability equality and inclusion advocate it would be amiss for me not mention customer experience and disability equality and inclusion training: not to be mistaken for disability awareness training which is something very different and therefore, it requires an article all of its own.
+- As a disability equality and inclusion advocate it would be amiss for me not mention customer experience and disability equality and inclusion training: not to be mistaken for disability awareness training which is something very different.
+My blog: Disability Inclusion vs Disability Awareness Training highlights the main differences.

 - A major audit of the sector’s policies, processes and attitudes towards disabled people.